Chicago Schools with Writing Programs

 - Aspiring writers in Chicago can consider DePaul University, a private Catholic school that is located right in the heart of the city.
 It offers bachelor's and master's degrees in writing, rhetoric and discourse; an English bachelor's degree with a creative writing focus is also available, as is a master's degree in writing and publishing.

 - Another private school that is known for its communication programs, Columbia College - Chicago is in the city's downtown area and offers numerous specialized writing majors and minors.
-Students have the opportunity to earn a bachelor's degree in creative writing, writing for performance, journalism or fiction writing.
-They can choose to follow a poetry, fiction or non-fiction course of study within the creative writing master's degree program as well.
+Students have the opportunity to earn a bachelor's degree in creative writing, journalism or fiction writing.
+They can choose to follow a poetry, fiction or non-fiction course of study within the master's degree program as well.

 - Chicago State University, the lone public institution on the list, offers an English bachelor's degree program with a professional writing option in addition to a master's degree in creative writing.